-The journey of QMM has been a valuable learning undertaking for the teachers and Ahel.
+The journey of QMM has been a valuable learning undertaking for the teachers and for Ahel.
 It has also generated a model of activism that other civil society initiatives in Jordan can greatly benefit from.
-Ahel's role in establishing the QMM campaign has on several occasions tainted its coaching role with moments where it took the lead on certain aspects of the campaign.
+Ahel's role in establishing and organizing the QMM campaign has on several occasions swayed its coaching role where at certain moments, it took the lead on certain aspects of the campaign.
 Nonetheless, Ahel has systematically built towards the independent functioning of the campaign.
 At this moment, the challenge for QMM leadership is to demonstrate its effectiveness in advancing its cause and serving its constituency in the next stage of its journey.
 For Ahel, the challenge lies in its ability to use its learning from QMM community organizing practice and experience in a manner that allows it to play the role of a strategic ally for QMM and other social justice initiatives throughout the region.